 Balance Cost and Value

-It’s essential to discuss the fee structure with your potential attorney upfront to avoid any surprises and to ensure their services align with your financial situation.
+It’s important to discuss the fee structure with your potential attorney upfront to avoid any surprises and to ensure their services align with your financial situation.

 Additionally, some attorneys might offer packages that include a combination of services, such as financial planning, tax planning, and disability planning, which can be more cost-effective than engaging them for individual tasks.